Public image of Salvador Allende: Victor Farías' accusations

 In his book, Salvador Allende: Anti-Semitism and Euthanasia, Victor Farías, a Chilean-born historian at the Latin America Institute of the Free University of Berlin, claims that Allende inferred that mental illnesses, criminal behavior, and alcoholism were hereditary.
 Likewise, Farías states that Allende proclaimed that the hot climate prevented people in southern regions from acting morally.

-However, in Chile, the public response to Farías's revealings has been fairly low-key.

 Antisemitic and racism accusation

 Eugenics and racism were part of the mainstream at European and American universities long before the Nazis rose to power.
 In the United States, scientists of the early 20th century initiated full-fledged breeding projects tolerated by the government.
 As a result, about 60,000 Americans – in most cases epileptics, alcoholics, and people with alleged social disorders – had to undergo forced sterilization, even in the 1970s.

 Farías' allegations were questioned by the Spanish President Allende Foundation, which published various relevant materials on the internet, including the dissertation itself and a letter of protest sent by the Chilean Congress (and signed among others by Allende) to Adolf Hitler after Kristallnacht.
 The Foundation claims that in his thesis Allende was quoting Italian-Jewish scientist Cesare Lombroso, whereas he himself was critical of these theories.
 Farías maintains the affirmations that appear in his book.
 The President Allende Foundation replied publishing the entire original text of Lombroso and in April 2006 filed an anti-libel claim against Farías and his publisher in the Court of Justice of Madrid (Spain).

 Chile's leading daily, the conservative El Mercurio, published a defense of Allende by summarizing that Farías omits the historical context.